 - Ascended Fanboy: The kid who created Yoke, having won the Make a Monsterpiece mail-in contest.

 - Chuck Cunningham Syndrome: Erin who, in the final days of the program, mysteriously disappeared without a trace.
 The opening which featured her coming to the ship to play with her friends was changed to just the aliens spelling out the word "Miguzi".
+According to the Toonami Tumblr this was due to budget cuts.

 - Under the Sea